Paddle the Crystal River

 Grab a life jacket, hop in a canoe and soak up the sun on the pristine Crystal River as you wind leisurely through the woods outside of Glen Arbor.
 Paddling at a comfortable pace will fill the majority of the afternoon, allotting ample time for a picnic in the Sleeping Bear Dunes National Lakeshore along the way.
-Crystal River Outfitters provides transportation to the river for $8 and its livery is located across the street from the endpoint.
-Prices vary from $21 for a three-hour kayak ride to $39 for a canoe.
-231.334.4420, crystalriveroutfitters.com.
+Crystal River Outfitters provides transportation to the starting point and rentals.

-Bike through a six-mile long interactive model of the solar system on a portion of the TART trail in Traverse City.
+Bike through a six-mile-long interactive model of the solar system on a portion of the TART trail in Traverse City.
 Hand-crafted sculptures of each planet and plaques sharing details about each planet dot the trail according to an accurate scale of the solar system.
-Beginning at the Sun directly outside the Traverse Area District Library, bikers of all ages can travel to the far reaches of Pluto and back again on wide paved trail that make the trip smooth and simple.
-Traverse Area District Library is located at 610 Woodmere Ave Traverse City. traversetrails.org.
+Beginning at the Sun directly outside the Traverse Area District Library, bikers of all ages can travel to the far reaches of Pluto and back again on a wide, paved trail that makes the trip smooth and simple.
+The Traverse Area District Library is located at 610 Woodmere Avenue.

 Visit Sleeping Bear Dunes National Lakeshore by way of Pierce Stocking Scenic Drive, located between Glen Arbor and Empire.
-Drive up and down rolling hills, through the woods and dunes in what is truly one of the most “scenic” areas around.
+Drive up and down rolling hills, through the woods and dunes in what is truly one of the most scenic areas around.
 Make sure to get out of the car at the overlook stop.
 Within 100 feet of the parking lot is one of the most breathtaking views imaginable.
-Dare to leap and jump all the way down 450 feet to the shoreline, but don’t forget you have to climb back up.
-Park entrance passes begin at $10. nps.gov/slbe.
+Park entrance passes begin at $20.

 Climb aboard the ferryboat and set out for South Manitou Island.
 Running on a daily schedule through Memorial Day weekend, hikers and campers have the perfect opportunity to spend a day or the entire weekend on the Lake Michigan island in the Sleeping Bear Dunes National Lakeshore.
-The ferry, docked in Leland, safely transports passengers on an hour and a half ride to the islands.
-Daytrippers can spend the afternoon on the island and return around 5:30 PM.
+Manitou Island Transit, docked in Leland, safely transports passengers on an hour and a half ride to the islands.
+Daytrippers can spend the afternoon on the island and return around 5:30 p.m.
 Food is not provided on the island so be sure to pack accordingly.
 Reservations are highly recommended.
-Roundtrip tickets are $18 for children and $32 for adults.
-231-256-9061. manitoutransit.com/manitou.html.
+Roundtrip tickets are $20 for children and $40 for adults.